daphnis-kau/XScript/ReadMe.txt

 1、 Script classes can be derived directly from C++ classes 2、 The script class can call the functions of the C++ base class and access the members of the base class 3、 Script classes can overload virtual functions of C++ base classes 4、 Support the debugging protocol of vscode.
-You can use vscode to directly debug the script language (download the debugger for chrome plug-in of vscode, and add the corresponding language into the breakpoints array of the package.json file under the plug-in directory).
+You can use vscode to directly debug the script language (Please copy the vscode_extensions/script-debugger to the extensions directory of vscode).